• Skip to main content

 Recipe Notes

-• Replace the ground beef with turkey for a slimmed down recipe.
+• Replace ground beef with turkey for a slimmed down recipe.

 • To make these gluten free, either omit the crackers entirely or replace them with a GF variety.

-• Add heat to the meatballs by adding cayenne pepper, red pepper flakes or hot sauce.
+• Add spice to the recipe by adding cayenne pepper, red pepper flakes or hot sauce.

-• If the meat mixture seems dry and crumbly before you roll into balls, drizzle olive oil or a little bit of milk into the bowl and mix together.
+• If the meat mixture seems dry and crumbly before you roll it into balls, drizzle olive oil or a little bit of milk or cream into the bowl and mix together.

-• Create Italian meatballs by adding up to 2 teaspoons of Italian seasoning.
+• Create classic Italian meatballs by adding up to 2 teaspoons of Italian seasoning.

-• Use a medium cookie scoop to form the balls for best results and to ensure consistency in sizes.
+• Use a medium cookie scoop to form and roll meatballs for best results and to ensure consistency in sizes.

-• Create meatball subs.
+• Meatball subs.
 Add homemade marinara sauce to make it extra delicious.

 • Sandwich them between small buns to create meatball sliders.